A new sports betting tax is the measure adopted by the Government in Italy to subsidize the sports sector, following the Covid-19 emergency.

 The Covid-19 sports betting tax introduced in Italy

 The Italian Government adopted measures aimed at recovering the country from the Covid-19 emergency.
 A major waiving of lockdown measures was enacted in several regions with effect from the 18th of May 2020.
 But over two months of lockdown had a considerable negative impact on several sectors, including the sports sector.

 Unfortunately, the gambling sector has often been a “cash dispenser” of the State looking for additional funds, and a measure introducing a new sports betting tax goes towards the same direction.

-The law decree that is now effective aims at dealing with the Covid-19 emergency providing for a new 0.5% sports betting tax in Italy calculated on turnover generated by bets, net of other gambling taxes due (i.e., 24% in case of online sports betting and 22% in case of bets on virtual events) from the coming into force of the law up to the end of 2021.
+The new law aims at dealing with the Covid-19 emergency providing for a new 0.5% sports betting tax in Italy calculated on turnover generated by bets, net of other gambling taxes due (i.e., 24% in case of online sports betting and 22% in case of bets on virtual events) from the coming into force of the law up to the end of 2021.

 My view on this change

 The new sports betting tax does not make much sense since the sector inevitably suffered a crisis as land-based betting shops were closed and are still closed, and because sports events are not taking place and therefore players have no events to bet.
 Moreover, a portion of taxes generated by the sports betting sector is already allocated to support the sports sector.